 Without winter, we wouldn’t enjoy spring.

 Each and every one of us will face challenges.
 We will all have annoying days.
-It’s vital to remember that sometimes – these things can be unplanned.
+It’s vital to remember that sometimes these things can be unplanned.

+Try to remember this: The right place often seems like the wrong place, and the right time often seems like the wrong time.
 What’s important is that we realize these setbacks in day-to-day life are temporary.
-Temporary can mean three hours, three days, three months, three years.
+Temporary can mean three hours, three days, three months, or three years.
 It just depends.
 As you are pursuing your dreams, roadblocks will happen.

 Don’t let the setbacks and roadblocks define you or weaken you.

-May today be the day you let your setbacks, challenges and traffic jams overwhelm you.
+May today be the day you let your setbacks, challenges, and traffic jams overwhelm you.

-May today be the day you don’t complain about roadblocks, but view them as an opportunity to enjoy something better!
+May today be the day you don’t complain about roadblocks, but view them as an opportunity to enjoy something better.

-Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
+Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.

-Note: Articles by Guest Post Contributors may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Guest Post Contributors may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.